OceanLabs/Android-Print-SDK/docs/push_notifications.md

 project(':KitePrintSDK-GCM').projectDir = new File('../Android-Print-SDK/KitePrintSDK-GCM')

-Ensure that your --app module-- `build.gradle` file contains the relevant dependencies:
+Ensure that your *app module* `build.gradle` file contains the relevant dependencies:

 ```
 dependencies {